Topal Osman

-Hacı Topal Osman Ağa (1883 – 2 April 1923) was a Turkish officer, a militia leader of the National Forces, a volunteer regiment commander of the Turkish army during the Turkish War of Independence who eventually rose to the rank of lieutenant colonel, and was a perpetrator of the Armenian and Pontic genocides.
+Hacı Topal Osman Ağa (1883 – 2 April 1923), was a Turkish officer, a militia leader of the National Forces, a volunteer regiment commander of the Turkish army during the Turkish War of Independence who eventually rose to the rank of lieutenant colonel, and was a perpetrator of the Armenian and Pontic genocides.
+Besides the Greeks and Armenians, he also terrorised the local Muslim population who opposed him.

 He was the commander of Mustafa Kemal's special Bodyguard Regiment.
-He showed usefulness in the War of Independence, but in 1923, when it was decided that he was the instigator of Trabzon Deputy 's murder, he was detained.
-He was captured and injured during the clashes, but he was killed by İsmail Hakkı Tekçe.
+He showed usefulness in the War of Independence, but in 1923, when it was decided that he was the instigator of Trabzon Deputy Ali Şükrü Bey's murder, he was detained.
+He was captured and injured during clashes with military police, but he was killed by İsmail Hakkı Tekçe.

 Early life and Balkan Wars

 He was born in Giresun in 1883 and was of Turkish origin, more particularly the Chepni tribe.
-His father, Feridûnzâde Hacı Mehmet Efendi, was a hazelnut merchant.
+His father, Feridûnzâde Hacı Mehmed Efendi, was a hazelnut merchant.
 In his youth he helped with the family business and became a partner in a sawmill.
 He married and had two sons.
-Despite his father paying his military service price, he refused to stay and joined the 1912–1913 Balkan Wars with his 65 friends.
+Despite his father's offered paying his military service price, he refused to stay and joined the 1912–1913 First Balkan War with his 65 friends.
 They fought in Çorlu.
 A Bulgarian cannonball wounded his right kneecap during the war.
 He refused to have his leg amputated, so the doctors only took out the shrapnel from his knee without anesthesia, causing him to become lame (topal).